Izenda7Series/docs-html/_sources/ref/models/RelationshipPagedRequest.rst.txt

       -  Y
       -  The newly added or modified relationships
       -  Use for retrieve the newly added/modified relationships in Datta Model > Relationships
+   *  -  **includeDisabledRelationships** |br|
+         boolean

+         .. versionadded:: 3.10.0
+      -
+      -  Indictates whether disabled relationships should be included or not -

 Inherited fields: